ryanusHolmanus/facial_encryption/README.md

 After installing with apt-get and resetting the defaults configurations, I was able to import cv2 in Python.
 And now the OpenCV commands work as expected in Python, but the tests and samples do not work from the CLI.

 To Do:
-Menu option to Set default video device path.
-Allow to be saved to subsequent sessions.
+save encryption key as salt.
-Reconfigure encryption key to remain the same for subsequent sessions.
+The bytes from the image pixels itself should be the encryption key.
 Allow encyption key to be reset and re-encrypt encrypted files with new encryption key.
 Create Functions to encrypt and decrypt all files in directory.
 Remove original files after encrypted.